-French Vocabulary – Town and Country Posted by Tim Hildreth on Jul 28, 2020 in Geography, Language, Music, Vocabulary
+French Vocabulary – Town and Country Posted by Tim Hildreth on Jul 28, 2020 in Language, Music, Vocabulary

 It’s easy to think, when you look at a bilingual dictionary, that there is a right word in French for every word in English.
 Sometimes though picking the right word in another language is complicated by nuances of meaning.

 Le Rat de la ville et le Rat des champs